mgq812/tbbmalloc_arma/tool/readme.txt

 This can be done manually via secpol.msc or programatically, with this little tool.
 (some windows versions don't support secpol.msc, so this tool is the only option)

-Additional this tool applys the GMF registry tweak (large pages for image file mapping) for arma client.
+Additional this tool applies the GMF registry tweak (large pages for image file mapping) for arma client.

 How to use: